 Lectures, workshops and coaching sessions during ECMA sessions and online:

-Ensembles are invited to participate in:
+Ensembles were invited to participate in:

 Travel grants for ensembles:

-Digital platforms to be developed include:
+Digital platforms developed include:

-• ECMA Career Development Switchboard: promotion platform to connect ensembles & concert promoters and concert and festival organizers – online since June 2023
+ECMA Career Development Switchboard: promotion platform to connect ensembles & concert promoters and concert and festival organizers – online since June 2023

-• ECMA Digital Career Skills Platform: learning material on Career Skills trainings – online since June 2023
+ECMA Digital Career Skills Platform: learning material on Career Skills trainings – online since June 2023

 Two unique online platforms aiming to support young Chamber Music Ensembles to start off their careers have been developed by the ECMA community within the EU-co-funded project ECMA Pro – International Career Development and Socially Engaged Outreach in Chamber Music: